MarcoDiModica/HawkEngine_Warhammer40K/README.md

 <img src="https://github.com/user-attachments/assets/e6db36f9-3594-4178-aab0-a1aa1f733e00" alt="Imagen de WhatsApp" width="125" height="125" />

-- For this delivery Sergi (Planck) was in charge of creating the car (which he failed to do so).
+- For this delivery Sergi (Planck) helped implement the constraints in the WorldEnvironment and created the car.

 # CONTROLS #